abbaye/drivingschool/README.md

 # driving school management (Quebec)

-Pretty old C#/winform project (2003) ...
-But it's work fine and can be used as sample in many way 😁
+Pretty old C # project / winform (2003) ...
+But it works well and can be used as an example in several ways 😁

+Culture is 100% in French 😅😁